 Visiting Elders are here to support students during their university journey.
 Stop by to say "hi," for a drop-in meeting or to book an appointment to meet one-on-one.
 You can book an appointment by phone, email, or with Mandy Bragg at the Indigenous Student Centre.

-To see which day the Visiting Elders will be on-campus, visit our calendar.
+To see which day the Visiting Elders will be on campus, visit our calendar.

 Greetings, my spirit name is Kitagaghosekwe of the Turtle Clan.
-I am mother of 4 remaining children out of 5.
-I have 10 grandchildren & 11 great grandchildren.
+I am a mother of 4 remaining children out of 5.
+I have 10 grandchildren and 11 great grandchildren.
 My membership is with Munsee Delaware Nation.
 Because my house burned down in Munsee, my residence is currently at Moravian Delaware Nation.
 My last institutional education was in human resources of social work at Laurentian University in Sudbury, Ontario.
 After that my first place of employment was with the Association of Iroquois and Allied Indians as an AIDS Educator.
 Since retirement I have accepted positions on various Elders Advisory boards.
 I also work with youth and enjoy the work.
 I go wherever called to help with cultural activities (Full Moon Ceremonies, Berry Fasts and Memorial feasts).